 - We intend this implementation to stick very close to the Standard.
 The extensions are largely tools for the implementors, which we have made accessible to users.
 There are also a few features added to increase compatibility with the VAX implementation.
 However our experience with Pascal has lead us to realize how important standards are.
 I believe that Pascal's greatest weakness is that no interesting program written in it is portable.
 We are determined that this will not be the case with Common Lisp.
-[Note that what you have now is an development version, intended primarily for boostrapping the compiler.
-Thus some pieces of the system are still missing.
-Rest assured that we will supply all of those missing pieces before releasing this version officially.]

 - We are quite concerned about performance.
 However we are interested in the performance that a normal researcher will see, rather than in providing tools to let benchmarks be tuned to blinding speeds.
 This means that we worry most about programs that use no declarations and which are written without undue concern for speed.
+(Note however that the current copy is considerably slower than it should be, because our register allocation is not yet being done in the compiler.
+This leads to slow code, and it also makes the system larger than it should be.
+The size is probably at least as important as the CPU time use.)